-- ELA - Grades 3-8 use the IAR and DLM-AA datasets - Grade 11 and 12 students who have a valid score or RNVTA uses the SAT with Essay and DLM-AA datasets - Note: For 2023, grade 12 will be used in the participation rate calculation, if the student has either a score or an RNVTA applied based on the table above (not all grade 12 students will be included). - Math - o Grades 3-8 use the IAR and DLM-AA datasets - Grade 11 and 12 students who have a valid score or RNVTA uses the SAT with Essay and DLM-AA datasets

-- Note: For 2023, grade 12 will be used in the participation rate calculation, if the student has either a score or an RNVTA applied based on the table above (not all grade 12 students will be included). - Science - o Grades 5, 8 and 11 use the ISA and DLM-AA datasets - At the state level, all counts/percentages should be based on unduplicated student counts.
+- ELA - o Grades 3-8 use the IAR and DLM-AA datasets - o Grade 11 use the SAT with Essay and DLM-aa datasets - Grade 12 students who have a valid score or RNVTA uses the SAT with Essay and DLM-AA datasets - Note: For 2024, grade 12 will be used in the participation rate calculation, if the student has either a score or an RNVTA applied based on the table above (not all grade 12 students will be included). - Math - Grades 3-8 use the IAR and DLM-AA datasets - o Grade 11 use the SAT with Essay and DLM-AA datasets - Grade 12 students who have a valid score or RNVTA uses the SAT with Essay and DLM-AA datasets - Note: For 2024, grade 12 will be used in the participation rate calculation, if the student has either a score or an RNVTA applied based on the table above (not all grade 12 students will be included). - Science - Grades 5, 8 and 11 use the ISA and DLM-AA datasets - At the state level, all counts/percentages should be based on unduplicated student counts.